Explore Baltimore’s excellent culture, dining and city attractions

 Homeowners in suburban Millersville enjoy Kinder Farm Park and Sandy Point State Park.
 The city is located between Baltimore (30 minute drive) and Annapolis (15 minute drive).
 The B&A Trail (Baltimore & Annapolis Trail) is a 13.3-mile trail through Anne Arundel County.
 The trail winds through parks, neighborhoods and natural wooded areas with scenic views of trees, streams and many historical points.

 Popular ways to spend free time in the area include Annapolis-waterfront restaurants and antique/boutique shopping in downtown, Arundel Mills Mall, Baltimore waterfront, Eastern shore and Washington D.C.

 Millersville residents enjoy many nearby outdoor activities including water sports, parks and trail walking.
 Millersville is only minutes from BWI Airport.

 The Glen Burnie community is a natural attraction with water activities, a marina, walking trails and a dog park.
 Patapsco State Park and Gunpowder State Park are nearby as well.
 Kinder Farm Park is close by with a petting zoo, ball fields and running trails.
 Glen Burnie is a waterfront community surrounded by forest conservation in Anne Arundel County.

 Glen Burnie homeowners appreciate their proximity to every convenience.
 Baltimore and Annapolis are easily accessible for night life and historical scenery.
 It is also an easy drive to something more peaceful and serene and there is? easy access to boating and water sports.
 Glen Burnie is only minutes from BWI Airport.

-Search new homes in the Baltimore area, starting from the upper $200s at RichmondAmerican.com.
+Search new homes in the region, starting from the $400s at RichmondAmerican.com.
 Our local New Home Specialists are well-versed in the area and can help point you in the right direction during your new home search.
 Call us today 410.312.2828.